Monsta X: 2025: Members' discharge and group activities

+2026: Fourth world tour, I.M's enlistment and Unfold

+The group held their fourth world tour The X: Nexus, kicking off in Seoul for three days from January 30 to February 1.
+On February 6, they released their English digital single "Growing Pains".
+On February 9, I.M enlisted for his mandatory military service as an active duty soldier.

+On April 3, Monsta X released their third English-language album Unfold, which includes their previously released singles "Baby Blue" and "Growing Pains".

+On June 17, the group performed at K-Expo Inkigayo in Paris.
+On June 21, they headlined the Park Music Festival in Seoul.
+On June 26, Monsta X performed at K-Mega Concert in Sydney.

+On August 15, the group performed at Istanbul Festival.
+On August 22, they performed at 2026 CassCool Festival in Gwacheon.
+On August 29, Monsta X performed at a send-off ceremony of South Korea's national MMA team for the 2026 Aichi-Nagoya Asian Games.

+On September 4, the group released their fourteenth EP The Phase, with the lead single "Magic".
+On September 5, they attended the 22nd Jecheon International Music & Film Festival and performed at One Summer Night with K-pop Concert Season 2.
+On September 6, Monsta X performed at Madley Medley 2026 in Seoul.

 Artistry

 Musical style and influences

 Monsta X is known for having a unique style, often described as intense or aggressive, combining the elements of hip hop, EDM, and pop.
 Philip Merrill described their sound for the Grammys news publication as distinct in the K-pop scene with Monsta X "adding their Korean eclectic backgrounds to a meld between American rap, rock, and pop, they bring a throbbing rhythmic bounce, lyrics hard enough to slide in raps at will, melodies pop enough to hold you, all with a rock edge as the greater context".
 The group's aggressive style with "tracks centred around loud, clattering, electronic instrumentals, vicious rap verses and striking vocals" had been influential across the fourth generation of K-pop.

 While the group is often known for their intense style, their albums frequently are "a mix between intense songs and softer ballads".
 Michael Cerio of Radio.com described their EP Follow: Find You as "a balance of ballads and bangers".
 Tamar Herman of Billboard described their first English-language studio album All About Luv as "a divergence from their boisterous dance-oriented album they typically release in the South Korean music market", focusing on "an overwhelming sense of sentimentality and smoothness", while it was also said to have proven that "K-pop transcends language barriers".

 Early in their career, Monsta X cited Big Bang as the artist that influences and inspires them.
 The group also cited various international artists as their musical influences including Michael Jackson, Chris Brown, and Bruno Mars.